 When we look at a new market opportunity, we start with user personas to understand our potential clients’ unmet needs.
-We want to understand an unsolved pain point they are experiencing to develop a solution that resolves the problem and thus is perceived as having value.
+Next, we want to understand an unsolved pain point they are experiencing to develop a solution that resolves the problem and thus is perceived as having value.

 Value = if you can fix that, I would pay for that!